Tabcorp/atom-mocha-test-runner/README.md

 Runs [Mocha](https://github.com/visionmedia/mocha) unit tests from within Atom.

 - `ctrl-alt-m` runs either
 - the current test file
 - or a single `it` / `describe` if the cursor is on that line

+- `ctrl-alt-d` runs mocha as before, but with `Debug Options`added

 - `ctrl-alt-shift-m` re-runs the last test selection
 - even if you switched to another tab

+- `ctrl-alt-shift-d` re-runs mocha as before, but with `Debug Options`added

 ![Demo](https://raw.github.com/TabDigital/atom-mocha-test-runner/master/demo.gif)